brainswitchMedia/Cinder-Samples/deformedSphereMappingV2/README.md

 Here is the video: https://youtu.be/NGrln2cJkeA

-I would says 2 things are ok for use:
+I would say 2 things are ok for use:

 * The transform feedback curl noise system that use a geometry shader ( it is a gpu dying soft particles system )